HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 None

 ## Testing
 meta-yosemitev2 is a multi-host system [4 host].
-This feature will be tested there.
+This feature will be tested here in meta-yosemitev2.